jlehegaret/cs171-project/process_doc/evolution.md

-# Section 6- The Evolution
+# Section 6- The End Result

 * *return to [Section 5, Our Proposed Feature Set](proposal.md)*
 * *proceed to [Section 7, Interesting Discoveries](discoveries.md)*